kaylamochizuki/cse15l-lab-reports/LabReport4.md

 ![screenshot](lab7changes.png)

-- this shows the changes made to to static method List
+- this shows the changes made to the static method List

   original code for the method: